 The project will not have a significant impact on Tribal Cultural Resources.
-The Northeast Information Center of the California Historical Resources Information System states that there are no prehistoric or historic resources in the project area; this site has routinely been disturbed through its current agriculture operation.
+The Northeast Information Center of the California Historical Resources Information System states that there are no prehistoric or historic resources in the project area; this site has been previously disturbed.
 Therefore, no significant adverse impacts are identified or anticipated.